Skip to main content

 }

-The Plaid path does not require institution selection (Plaid Link presents one).
-The Meld path does — your UI must let the user pick from the institution catalog before initiating the link.
+Meld requires institution selection — your UI must let the user pick from the institution catalog before initiating the link.

 End-to-end flow